 - Details on the present process.
-This should include procedures per company policy and the objectives of the process as well as procedures that are actually followed in the operations if they differ from the policies - Problems presently encountered by the process (or caused by it) and potential future problems. - A proposed new business process and the evaluation of alternative courses of action - Identify how the new process would overcome or avoid the problems encountered by the present system (improvements expected) - Develop a plan for the implementation of the new procedures - Identify problems that could be expected with the implementation of the new process and alternative courses of action to address those problems and your recommendations - Identify measures that would be used to track the results of your new process - Prepare a 10 to 15 minute oral presentation of your report for the class - Marks = 20% - Due date (written report) = beginning of class, November 13th.
-The oral presentation will be required at this session or the next, dependent upon class size.
+This should include procedures per company policy and the objectives of the process as well as procedures that are actually followed in the operations if they differ from the policies - Problems presently encountered by it (or caused by it) and potential future problems. - A proposed new business process and the evaluation of alternative courses of action - Identify how the new process would overcome or avoid the problems encountered by the present system (improvements expected) - Develop a plan for the implementation of the new procedures - Identify problems that could be expected with the implementation of the new process and alternative courses of action to address those problems and your recommendations - Identify measures that would be used to track the results of your new process - Prepare a 10 to 15 minute oral presentation of your report for the class - Marks = 20% - Due date (written report) = beginning of class, April 3rd.
+Oral reports to follow